vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--cng`

 The gateway for the subnet of the container network.
-This option is required if the network that you specify in the `container-network` option does not support DHCP.
+This option is required if the network that you specify in the `--container-network` option does not support DHCP.
 Specify the gateway in the format <code><i>container_network</i>:<i>subnet</i></code>.
-If you specify this option, it is recommended that you also specify the  `container-network-dns` option.
+If you specify this option, it is recommended that you also specify the  `--container-network-dns` option.

-When you specify the container network gateway, you must use the distributed port group that you specify in the `container-network` option.
-If you specify `container-network-gateway` but you do not specify `container-network`, or if you specify a different distributed port group to the one that you specify in `container-network`, `vic-machine create` fails with an error.
+When you specify the container network gateway, you must use the port group that you specify in the `--container-network` option.
+If you specify `--container-network-gateway` but you do not specify `--container-network`, or if you specify a different distributed port group to the one that you specify in `--container-network`, `vic-machine create` fails with an error.

 <pre>--container-network-gateway <i>distributed_port_group_name</i>:<i>gateway_ip_address</i>/<i>subnet_mask</i></pre>